Inventory Management & Warehousing

 Receive and Log

-We intake products or assets, verify counts, sort categories, and create an organized starting point instead of a pile of boxes.
+We intake products or assets, verify counts where needed, sort categories, and create an organized starting point instead of a pile of boxes.

-Inventory is labeled, staged, and structured around how the team actually needs to access, store, replenish, or deploy it.
+Inventory is labeled, stored, staged, and structured around how the team actually needs to access, replenish, kit, assemble, load, or deploy it.

 Support the Movement

-From warehouse storage to pop-up restocks to event closeout, we keep the movement of inventory controlled and easier to manage.
+From warehouse storage to truck coordination, pop-up restocks, event deliveries, and closeout returns, we keep the movement of inventory controlled and easier to manage.

 If this is part of an upcoming project, let's scope it correctly.